Curricular Practical Training (CPT)

 - Undergraduate students are eligible for CPT after they have been enrolled in the academic program for a full academic year and maintained F-1 status.

-- Graduate students would be eligible for CPT in their first year only if the academic program requires it of all students.
-Most Masters programs at Quinnipiac do not require CPT in year one, so F-1 students will be eligible for CPT after the completion of one academic year.
+- Graduate students are eligible for CPT during their first academic year only if their program requires practical training for all students in the degree.
+Because most master’s programs at Quinnipiac do not include a universal training requirement in the first year, F‑1 students generally become eligible for CPT after completing one full academic year.

 - CPT must be part-time (less than 20 hours per week) in the fall and spring semesters.